yvesHakizimana/SociaBook/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any inquiries or support, please contact [Your Name] at [your.email@example.com].
+For any inquiries or support, please contact Yves HAKIZIMANA at yvhakizimana123@gmail.com.

 Let's build a thriving community of book lovers together!
 Happy reading! 📚✨